Download MP3 Audio Track

 “Expect people to be better than they are; it helps them to become better.
 But don’t be disappointed when they are not; it helps them to keep trying” (Merry Browne).

-But the suggestion that we should expect the best in those around us is often met with cynicism, if not outright mockery.
+The suggestion that we should expect the best in those around us is often met with cynicism, if not outright mockery.
 “It’s naive to expect the best,” some would say.
-I well remember a teacher in college who told me, “Gary, nobody ever went broke underestimating the ignorance of the human race.”
+I well remember a college teacher who told me, “Gary, nobody ever went broke underestimating the ignorance of the human race.”
 He said it humorously, tongue-in-cheek, but I’m afraid there are a number of people who would say that and not be joking at all.
 In fact, most people seem to think cynicism is the safest path to follow: “Expect the worst, and then if anything better than that takes place, you’ll be pleasantly surprised.”

 “A master can tell you what he expects of you.
 A teacher, though, awakens your own expectations” (Patricia Neal).